MHaringa/insurancerating/docs/articles/refinement-workflow.md

 Refinement steps alter part of the model structure.
 Once these changes are applied, the remaining coefficients may also need to adjust.

-For that reason, the workflow does not end with [`add_smoothing()`](https://mharinga.github.io/insurancerating/reference/add_smoothing.md) or [`add_restriction()`](https://mharinga.github.io/insurancerating/reference/add_restriction.md).
+For that reason, the sequence does not end with [`add_smoothing()`](https://mharinga.github.io/insurancerating/reference/add_smoothing.md) or [`add_restriction()`](https://mharinga.github.io/insurancerating/reference/add_restriction.md).
 The final step is:

 ``` r

 burn_refined <- refit(ref)
 ```